-How can you see the signs of secret drinking when people with an alcohol problem become so good at hiding it from those they spend time with?
+How can you see the signs of secret drinking when people with an alcohol problem become so good at hiding it?

 Problem drinking in Ireland uncovered

 A 2020 study, ‘Drinking in denial: a cross-sectional analysis of national survey data in Ireland to measure drinkers’ awareness of their alcohol use’ published by the Irish Health Research Board in BMJ Open, showed that many people in Ireland could be in denial about their problem drinking.

 For those with alcohol problems affecting their everyday lives and causing pain to those who love them, it’s time to get help.